sebapersson/PEtab.jl/docs/src/petab_simcond.md

 # [Simulation Conditions](@id petab_sim_cond)

-Sometimes measurements are collected under various experimental conditions, where, for example, the initial concentration of a substrate differs between condition.
-From a modeling viewpoint, experimental conditions correspond to different simulation conditions, where the model is simulated with different initial values and/or different values for a set of control parameters.
+Sometimes measurements are collected under various experimental conditions, where, for example, the initial concentration of a substrate differs between conditions.
+From a modeling viewpoint, experimental conditions correspond to different simulation conditions where the model is simulated with different initial values and/or different values for a set of control parameters for each simulation condition.
+In other words, for each simulation condition, a unique model simulation is performed.

 This tutorial covers how to specify simulation conditions for a `PEtabModel`.
 As a working example, we use the Michaelis-Menten enzyme kinetics model from the starting [tutorial](@ref tutorial).
 Even though the code below encodes the model as a `ReactionSystem`, everything works exactly the same if the model is encoded as an `ODESystem`.